dotnet/AspNetCore.Docs/azure-lifecycle/05-monitoring.md

 > *Note: Currently alerting on web app metrics is only available in the Alerts (classic) service.*

-The [Alerts (classic) service](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitor-quick-resource-metric-alert-portal) can be found in Azure Monitor or under the **Monitoring** section of the App Service blade.
+The [Alerts (classic) service](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitor-quick-resource-metric-alert-portal) can be found in Azure Monitor or under the **Monitoring** section of the App Service settings.

 ![Alerts (classic) link](./media/05/alerts.png)

 ## Live debugging

 Azure App Service can be [debugged remotely with Visual Studio](https://docs.microsoft.com/azure/app-service/web-sites-dotnet-troubleshoot-visual-studio#remotedebug) when logs don't provide enough information.
-However, this requires the application to be compiled with debug symbols, and should not be done in production except as a last resort.
+However, remote debugging requires the application to be compiled with debug symbols, and should not be done in production except as a last resort.

 ## Conclusion